ziotom78/raytracing_course/tomasi-ray-tracing-05a.md

 # Homogeneous Coordinates {#homogeneous-coordinates}

--   Fortunately, there is a trick, widely used in *computer graphics*, which consists of using **homogeneous coordinates**.
+-   To address this, computer graphics relies on a standard technique known as  **homogeneous coordinates**.

 -   In homogeneous coordinates, we consider the space $\mathbb{R}^4$ instead of $\mathbb{R}^3$, and we write points $P$ and vectors $\vec{v}$ differently: